Risks and causes of oesophageal cancer

 Smoking tobacco and drinking a lot of alcohol are some of the main risk factors for oesophageal cancer.
 Your risk increases the longer you smoke.

 Drinking alcohol increases the risk of squamous cell cancer of the oesophagus.
 If you smoke and regularly drink more than the recommended limit, your risk is much greater.
-The combined risk is greater than the risk of just smoking plus the risk of just drinking.
-But your risk gradually starts to reduce after you stop smoking or drinking.
+Your risk gradually reduces after you stop smoking or drinking.

 Chewing tobacco, snuff and betel quid (also called paan or pan) also increases your risk of cancer of the oesophagus.